 It is seen as deeply disrespectful for someone to wear a headdress if they have not earned their feathers.
 So when Pharrell wore one, it obviously angered Native Americans.
-Despite him claiming that he has Native American ancestry (which meant he should have known more about his own culture!).
+Despite his claim that he has Native American ancestry (which meant he should have known more about his own culture!).

 Pharrell is not the only guilty one, as many festival-goers don headdresses.
 This has caused festivals such as Coachella to be infamous for cultural appropriation.
 Where offenders are said to wear ‘hipster headdresses’.
 As well as this Coachella provides tipi to rent from the hefty price of $2,200 for the weekend!

 So of course they would be angry that these foreign invaders are dressing up like them.
-After hundreds of years of genocide and suppressing Native American culture.
+After hundreds of years of genocide and suppression of Native American culture.

-However in Canada the Bass Coast festival has been sensible.
+However, in Canada, the Bass Coast festival has been sensible.
 And banned all wearing of Native American headdresses and anything resembling them.
-Take Canada’s example and be respectful to other people’s culture.
+Take Canada’s example and be respectful to other people’s cultures.
 Especially if you are currently residing in their ancestral land.

 As well as this she has been credited as the Queen of Twerking.
 Leading most suburban people to think that she invented it.